revou-fsse-3/module-1-yosephat-assigment/README.md

 ## what's the website about?
 it's about koala activist, basicaly its a landing page for join a koala activist comunity, i inspire with the weather these days is so hot,<br>
-so i been thinking about what animal live in a drought hot place and surviving it, and viola....koala _yosephat harwindra@10/2023_
+so i been thinking about what animal live in a drought hot place and surviving it, and viola....koala<br>
+_yosephat harwindra@10/2023_